Peaceful Strandir in Westfjords and pristine highlands photo tour.

 DAY 3.
 STRANDIR REGION

-We check in at same hotel as first night, getting ready for an early wake up and another adventure tour to Grímsey the puffin Island in the morning light.
+With the weather calm we are getting ready for an early wake up and another adventure tour to Grímsey the puffin Island in the morning light.

 DAY 4.
 GRÍMSEY ISLAND - STRANDIR REGION - NORTH ICELAND